 - What size wire do I need for a 100 amp panel?

-The size of wire you needed for a 200 amp service is 6 AWG wire for copper and 4 AWG wire for aluminum.
+6 AWG wire for copper and 4 AWG wire in case of aluminum.

 - What is the minimum size of ground wire for a 100 amp service?

-You can put a 100 amps maximum on a 100 amp service.
+yes, we can connect 100 amps maximum on a 100 amp service.

 the ampacity of #4 wire in different conditions: